 ** The similarly-made braid notated in the 15th C. manuscripts [more about these manuscripts is in my more recent history post] is a 2-person, doubled version of the Spiral Braid, a.k.a. lace bend rounde.
 It is the “Bend of 16 bows for 2 fellows” described on p.64 of OEPBforLB.
-(From the Tollemache and Harley documents, though according to Speiser the Tollemache description is flawed)
+(From the Tollemache and Harley manuscripts, though according to Speiser the Tollemache description is flawed)

-*** Noémi Speiser’s one-person method incorporates a kute-uchi-style “outside-around” loop transfer that I’ve only seen once before with finger-held loops, on Phiala’s String Page.
-Phiala (aka Sarah Goslee) uses an outside-around move with fingerloop braiding as part of her single-braider method for braiding “the 2 person version of the round lace” (I call this a 10-loop double braid) – her method requires using 4 fingers on each hand, no thumbs.
+*** Noémi Speiser’s one-person method incorporates a kute-uchi-style “outside-around” loop transfer that I’ve only seen described with finger-held loops one other place – on Phiala’s String Page.
+Phiala (aka Sarah Goslee) uses an outside-around move on the index finger loops as part of her single-braider method for braiding “the 2 person version of the round lace” (I call this a 10-loop double braid) – her method requires using 4 fingers on each hand, no thumbs.
 I also use an “outside-around” strategy for certain braids – specifically the 14-loop letterbraid [also my more recent 18-loop version of that braid, and my 5-transfer “Odd” braid (demoed in that video – it’s the first loop transfer) – basically anytime I need to make a ‘towards-the-center-of-the-hand’ loop transfer with the outer loop of a thumb or little finger that is holding two or three loops].